ahoak/pixi-svg-visualization/README.md

 Example application for a simple data visual using Pixi.js webGL renderer layered on top of SVG.
 This application visualizes all the pets on PetFinder for a specific day (Sept 29th 2019).

 Data was collected and processed by the Pudding and can be found in [this](https://github.com/ahoak/data/tree/master/dog-shelters) fork.
-For the purpose of this application dog ages were approximated based on age categorization and layout is precalulated.
+For this application dog ages were approximated based on age categorization and layout is precalulated.
 For a more dynamic layout, the use of a webworker would help reduce CPU overhead.

 _This is not meant to be productionized code but hightlight how to use webGL for the purpose of data visualization._